2sic/2sxc-docs/2sxc Docs Generator/basics/polymorphism/index.md

 ## History

+1. WebAPI Polymorphims was introduced in 2sxc 9.35
-1. Introduced in 2sxc 9.35 - WebApi Polymorphism
+1. Manual View-Polymorphism was introduced in 2sxc 9.35
 1. Automatic View Polymorphism introduced in 2sxc 11.0 (css-frameworks and super-user)